jonifreeman/spmd/README.md

     $ ./bin/node -name node1

 The name must be unique.
 A full name of a node is [given name]@[hostname].
-It is also possible to give full name explicitly `node -name 'node1@192.168.0.100'`.
+Full name can be given explicitly too: `node -name 'node1@192.168.0.100'`.
 Nodes can be connected by pinging them.

     $ ./bin/node -name node1